-Civil Air Patrol's Three Primary Missions
+Civil Air Patrol's Three Primary Programs

 What We Do

-Civil Air Patrol’s cadet program transforms youth into dynamic Americans and aerospace leaders through a curriculum that focuses on leadership, aerospace, fitness and character.
+Civil Air Patrol’s cadet program transforms youth into dynamic Americans and aerospace leaders through a curriculum that focuses on leadership, aerospace, fitness, and character.
 As cadets participate in these four elements, they advance through a series of achievements, earning honors and increased responsibilities along the way.
-Many of the nation’s astronauts, pilots, engineers and scientists first explored their careers through CAP.
+Many of the nation’s astronauts, pilots, engineers, and scientists first explored their careers through CAP.